Dealing with Americollect – Are They Really “Ridiculously Nice”?

 But, if you don’t feel you can handle the negotiations, make use of a good credit repair company.

-And, if the situation looks like it may go to court, it’ll be time to bring in a credit law firm.
+If the situation looks like it may go to court, it’ll be time to bring in a credit law firm.